 Some pollutants make their way up into the upper atmosphere, causing a thinning of the protective ozone layer.
 This has led to changes in the environment and increases in skin cancers in humans.

 Air pollution also causes acid rain.

 Rainwater picks up particles and gases when it falls through the air.
 If the air is polluted, the rainwater becomes polluted too.
 Acid rain damages trees, crops, other plants, lakes, and the animals that live on the land and in the water.
 Acid rain and air pollution also dirties and damages buildings, monuments, and statues in cities and towns.

 Burning wood inside the house for heat causes smoke pollution.

 Smoking cigarettes inside the house will cause pollution.

-Mould that builds up in kitchens and bathrooms can cause harmful mould spores to be released into the air.
+Mould that builds up in damp areas in kitchens and bathrooms can cause harmful mould spores to be released into the air.